 Colorado’s off-roading motto is “Stay the Trail.”
 Thanks to vast amounts of diverse, thrilling trail terrain, that motto doesn’t limit the fun you can have exploring the backcountry on a Jeep tour, ATV or other off-highway vehicle (OHV).

 Keeping our trails and wilderness areas in good shape ensures generations to come will enjoy them as much as the current one.
-A few things to keep in mind when riding in Colorado:
+Here are some things to keep in mind when riding in Colorado:

-• Ride only on routes wider than your vehicle to preserve the trail and keep it challenging for riders who come after you.
+Ride only on routes wider than your vehicle to preserve the trail and keep it challenging for riders who come after you.
+Vehicles more than 50 inches wide must stick to 4x4 routes.
+Vehicles 50 inches wide and smaller can use OHV routes.

 OHV Rentals & Outfitters